 TL;DR — Swiss Cantonal Tax Comparison 2026

 2026 note: nearly all cantons have voted minor bracket adjustments for 2026 (cold-progression indexation).
-Relative gaps remain stable — Zug stays the cheapest, Geneva the most expensive.
-Absolute figures in this guide are 2025 base, to be refreshed once official 2026 brackets are released.
+Relative gaps between cantons remain broadly stable — Zug stays among the cheapest, Geneva among the most expensive.

 Cantonal Taxation in Switzerland: Where to Pay Less Tax?